nexpy/nexpy/doc/source/pythongui.rst

     .. warning:: Saving a NeXus object embedded within a tree is not equivalent to saving the whole tree.
 Only the object and its children will be saved to a new file.
-**Save as...**
-    Saves the selected tree item to a new NeXus file.
-If the selected item is not a NXroot group, it will be wrapped in one to form a valid NeXus file.

-    .. warning:: Saving a NeXus object embedded within a tree is not equivalent to saving the whole tree.
-Only the object and its children will be saved to a new file.

 **Duplicate...**
     Makes a copy of the NeXus file or tree, leaving the original untouched.
     If any field in the original tree is too large to be stored in memory, its data is stored in an HDF5 memory-mapped file until the tree is saved to a file.
 **Remove**
     Removes the root item from the tree.